chapel-lang/governance/GOVERNANCE.md

 needs and concerns, cognizant of the project's history and past decisions, and compatible with other efforts being undertaken across the project.
-With the formation of the TSC, the technical lead role may be supplanted or ammended by the role of a TSC chair, but this has yet to be determined.
+With the formation of the TSC, the technical lead role may be supplanted or amended by the role of a TSC chair, but this has yet to be determined.

 [Brad Chamberlain](https://github.com/bradcray) currently holds this